WilmerHale

 Dispute resolution

 With a network of international and domestic offices, WilmerHale has built a reputation as a global powerhouse.
 Nationally, the firm’s original mainstay in Boston continues to secure near-unanimous recognition in litigation, and the New York, DC and California offices have further bolstered the firm’s top-tier standing.
-It is lauded for its litigation capabilities nationwide, particularly antitrust, white collar, securities and appellate, as well as intellectual property, one of the firm’s most notable practices.
-The firm has also developed a name for itself in the international arbitration space.
+It is lauded for its litigation capabilities nationwide, particularly antitrust, white-collar, securities and appellate, as well as intellectual property, one of the firm’s most notable practices.
+The firm has also increasingly developed a name for itself in the international arbitration space as well.
 “Wilmer is one of the foundational groups in the business,” insists a peer.
 “A lot of this is through its London office but it is also really gathering strength in the US as well.
 Keep an eye on this.”
 Further amplifying the firm’s service offerings, WilmerHale litigators continue to demonstrate a keen prowess with trials, with several key courtroom wins on display from practitioners in several offices and across varied practice areas.